Overview

 Introduction

 Locke Lord offers top-tier legal work in a laid-back, cordial environment.
 Lean staffing means early responsibility and experience for associates.
 With a number of women in leadership roles, the firm’s commitment to diversity shows in practice.
-Communication is key at this collaborative firm, and the social culture transcends beyond the walls of the office.
+Communication is key at this collaborative firm, and the social culture transcends the walls of the office.
 Those seeking to gain quality experience, project leadership, and the ability to move up the ranks should look no further than Locke Lord.

 Firm Stats

-Total No. Attorneys (2023)
+Total No. Attorneys (2024)

 No. of Partners Named (2023)